What Region Is New England In

 Geographically, New England is located in the northeastern corner of the United States.
 It occupies the northernmost portion of the country's eastern seaboard.
 More specifically, it comprises six states: Maine, Vermont, New Hampshire, Massachusetts, Rhode Island, and Connecticut.
 These states are clustered together, forming a compact region with a shared history and distinct cultural identity.

 The coastline of New England is incredibly varied, ranging from rocky cliffs and sandy beaches to dramatic inlets and estuaries.
-This diverse coastline has played a significant role in shaping the region's economy and culture, fostering a long tradition of fishing, shipbuilding, and maritime trade.
+Now, this diverse coastline has played a significant role in shaping the region's economy and culture, fostering a long tradition of fishing, shipbuilding, and maritime trade.
 The inland areas are characterized by rolling hills, mountains (especially in the north), and forests, offering a landscape of remarkable beauty and biodiversity.

 II.
 New England Within the Broader Context: Regions of the United States